yonis-savary/sharp-php/Docs/logic/requests-and-responses.md

 // Generate a Response that redirect the Client
 $response = Response::redirect("/another/url");

-// Try to make a Response of whatever is given to it
+// Try to make a JSON Response of whatever is given to it
 $response = Response::adapt($anyObject);

 // Manually create a Response